Efficient PHP Array Manipulation: Using array_map() and array_filter() for Cleaner Code

 array_map( callable $callback, array $array, array …$arrays ) : array

-• $array: The array to iterate over.
+• $array: the array to walk.

 PHP